Skip to Content

 3) Consistent follow-up

-Gaps happen for good reasons (work, childcare, transportation, cost).
-But when you can, keep follow-up consistent and explain any gap to your provider so it’s documented.
+Gaps happen for good reasons—work, childcare, transportation costs, insurance hassles.
+When you can, keep follow-up consistent and tell your provider about any gaps so it’s documented.

-Work records, schedule changes, performance write-ups, and new accommodations can help show the difference between “showing up” and “functioning like before.”
-If your TBI started after a crash, our Peoria car accident page covers the basics of how injury claims are handled in Central Illinois.
+Work records, schedule changes, performance reviews, new accommodations—these can show the difference between showing up and actually functioning like you did before.
+Our Peoria car accident page walks through the basics of how injury claims are evaluated in Central Illinois.

 5) A simple symptom log